stevencorona/SessionHandlerCookie/README.md

 SessionHandlerCookie
 ====================
-This is my fork of https://github.com/stevencorona/SessionHandlerCookie by Steve Corona which adds a constructor method which takes in the following parameters for the hash and methods to retrieve:
+This is my fork of https://github.com/stevencorona/SessionHandlerCookie by Steve Corona which:

+1) adds a constructor method which takes in the following parameters for the hash and methods to retrieve:

 ```
     public function __construct($HASH_SECRET = 'YOUR_SECRET_STRING', $HASH_ALGO = 'sha512', $HASH_LEN = 128) {